cognitive-metascience/.github/README.md

 > We claim that low model reproducibility poses more of a threat to long-term scientific progress than low model replicability and reports of computational studies should remain selective and include all and only relevant bits of code.

 ## Talks

+Rorot, W., & Miłkowski, M. (2023, July 11). _Distributional semantics in digital philosophy of science: Methodological sketch and a case study_ Presented at the biennial meeting of the International Society for the History, Philosophy, and Social Studies of Biology, University of Toronto, Canada.

 Hensel, W., & Miłkowski, M. (2022, October 22*).
 What Makes Hypotheses Accurate?
 An Empirical Study.
 Presented at the Hypothesis in science. *On the 550th anniversary of the birth of Nicolaus Copernicus, Uniwersytet im.
 Mikołaja Kopernika, Poland, Toruń.